Hodge cohomology on blow-ups along subvarieties: Preliminaries

-In characteristic zero, this third isomorphism in Lemma \ref{iso1-2-3} is first addressed by Gros \cite[Chapter IV, Theorem 1.2.1]{Gros85} for $i>1$.
-In their paper \cite[Proposition 3.3]{GNA02}, Gull\'{e}n--Navarro Aznar improved it to $i\geq1$.
+This third isomorphism in Lemma \ref{iso1-2-3} is first addressed by Gros \cite[Chapter IV, Theorem 1.2.1]{Gros85} for $i>1$ over an arbitrary base scheme.
+In their paper \cite[(3.3) Proposition]{GNA02}, Guill\'{e}n--Navarro Aznar improved it to $i\geq1$ in characteristic zero.
 It came as a surprise to us that it still holds in positive characteristic.
 The main reason why this is possible is that the proof of this isomorphism is essentially based upon some principles from sheaf cohomology theory which are independent on the ground field.
+For reader's convenience, we present a complete proof here but do not claim any originality.

-\begin{proof}[Proof of Lemma \ref{key-iso}] Based on the Algebraic Hartogs Theorem \cite[Chapter II, Proposition 6.3A ]{Har77} and local trivialization of projective bundle, the proofs of the assertions (i) and (ii) are quite similar to \cite[Lemma 4.1.(i)-(ii)]{RYY19b}.
+\begin{proof}[Proof of Lemma \ref{key-iso}] Based on the Algebraic Hartogs Theorem \cite[Chapter II, Proposition 6.3A]{Har77} and local trivialization of projective bundles, the proofs of the assertions (i) and (ii) are quite similar to \cite[Lemma 4.1.(i)-(ii)]{RYY19b}.

 Now we consider the assertion (iii).
 First, note that there exist two standard short exact sequences associated with the exceptional divisor $E$ in $\tilde{X}$:

 and